transloadit/monolib/README.md

 - Bundle a Jest test with your function
 - If the function isn't pure, back to the drawing board

+## Examples

+- Uppy has its own way of reporting bytes.
+If we'd put that `formatBytes` function here, now we can easily use it in our node-sdk, React outputting bytes in /c/, etc.
+- We have an analyzeStep function in the content repo that takes a Step object and outputs a human readable string.
+We use to describe demos.
+After adding it to monolib, we can now use @transloadit/analyze-step in the new Visual Template Editor, too.
+- We have styles in the content repo.
+If we wanted to share them with the Statuspage, we could share @transloadit/styles.

 ## What functions are available right now?

 Check <https://github.com/transloadit/monolib/tree/master/packages>